Deadline for applications: Saturday, June 14, 2025

-Science Policy Youth Award – CSPC 2024
+17th Science Policy Youth Award – CSPC 2025

 Overview

-CSPC 2024 Conference Themes and Topics:
+CSPC 2025 Conference Theme and Tracks:

-Eligible recipients for the Science Policy Youth Award include all individuals under 35 years old who are residents of Canada or those Canadians living abroad, regardless of their field of study or work.
+Eligible recipients for the Science Policy Youth Award include all individuals under 35 years old who are residents of Canada, or Canadians living abroad, regardless of their field of study or work.
 The CSPC is fully committed to the principles of equity, diversity, and inclusion and encourages all qualified participants to apply.

 Prizes